supermarmar/guides/README.md

     │
     ├── config.py               <- Store useful variables and configuration.
     │
-    └── functions               <- Store all functions that get imported into pipelines and originate from playground.
+    └── functions               <- Store all functions that get imported into pipelines.
 ```

 ## Documentation